instructure/canvas-lms/script/prepare/README.md

 It can also nuke your Javascript dependencies, force re-install them, and more.
 See the full feature list below.

+## What does it NOT do?

+We assume the following:

+  - you've already installed Postgres (postgresapp.com is an excellent option for Mac users)
+  - postgres is running
+  - you've already installed Node.js
+  - you've already installed Yarn

 ## Setup

 Add a symlink to `prepare` in your /usr/local/bin/ directory, like so: